spapas/spapas.github.io/content/django-rest-auth-tokens.rst

 Finally, notice that after you log out the "test auth" button returns a 403 access denied.

-The javascript client uses token authentication so you can run the client in the same server as the server or in a completely different one if you are using the proper CORS headers of course.
+The javascript client uses token authentication so you can run the client in the same server as the server or in a completely different server (if you are using the proper CORS headers of course).

 Some theory
 -----------

-Here I will try to explain a bunch of important concepts
+Here I will try to explain a bunch of important concepts:

 Sessions
 ========